 What is lobular carcinoma in situ?

-LCIS or lobular carcinoma in situ describes a situation where abnormal tissue growth is discovered within the milk glands or ‘lobules‘ of the breast.
-Anatomically speaking, milk is produced deep in the breast lobules, then transported via the breast ducts to the nipple.
-With LCIS the abnormal cells have not yet infiltrated to the breast ducts.
+LCIS or lobular carcinoma in situ describes a situation where abnormal tissue growth occurs within the milk glands or lobules of the breast.
+Anatomically speaking, milk is produced deep in the breast lobules, then the breast ducts transport the milk to the nipple.
+With LCIS, the abnormal cells have not yet infiltrated the breast ducts.

-Lobular carcinoma in situ is not considered a precursor of cancer, but rather a true marker of present cancer.
-LCIS is not that common, comprising only 1-6% of all breast carcinomas.
-If and when the carcinoma infiltrates to other areas of the breast or perhaps other areas of the body, it is termed Invasive lobular carcinoma, which accounts for approximately 10-15% of all breast cancers.
+Lobular carcinoma in situ is not a precursor of cancer, but rather a true marker of present cancer.
+LCIS is not that common, comprising only 1% to 6% of all breast carcinomas.
+If and when the carcinoma infiltrates to other areas of the breast, or perhaps other areas of the body, medics then term it, Invasive lobular carcinoma.
+This accounts for approximately 10% to 15% of all breast cancers.

-I just want to let you know that I have created a newer version of this page with more up-to-date information on LCIS, because well … this page is getting a little bit out-dated.
-But don’t get me wrong, I would still use it.
+I just want to let you know that I have a newer version of this page with more up-to-date information on LCIS.
+This is because, well … this page is getting a little bit old.
+But don’t get me wrong it is still great and I would still use it.